 Alexandros Tsigonias-Dimitriadis

-PhD trainee, European Central Bank
+Graduate Programme Participant, European Central Bank

 Hi, I’m Alexandros!

-I am currently a PhD trainee at the European Central Bank.
-Until very recently, I was a postdoctoral researcher at the Department of Industrial Engineering of the University of Chile hosted by Prof. José Correa.
-I was a member of the Information and Computation in Market Design (ICMD) team.
-I obtained my PhD from the School of Computation, Information and Technology of the Technical University of Munich.
-At TUM, I was advised by Prof. Andreas S. Schulz and was a member of the interdisciplinary research group Advanced Optimization in a Networked Economy (AdONE) and the Operations Research Group.
-Before that, I received my Diploma from the National Technical University of Athens, where I was advised by Prof. Dimitris Fotakis.
-During my PhD and postdoc, I had the opportunity to spend some time at Google Zurich and the Sapienza University of Rome.
+Before coming to the ECB, I was a postdoctoral researcher at the Department of Industrial Engineering of the University of Chile hosted by Prof. José Correa.
+I obtained my PhD from the Department of Mathematics of the TUM School of Computation, Information and Technology.
+At TU Munich, I was advised by Prof. Andreas S. Schulz and was a member of the interdisciplinary research group Advanced Optimization in a Networked Economy (AdONE) and the Operations Research Group.
+During my PhD and postdoc, I had the opportunity to spend some time at Google Research Zurich and the Sapienza University of Rome.
+I received my Diploma (BSc and MEng equivalent) in Electrical and Computer Engineering from the National Technical University of Athens, where I was advised by Prof. Dimitris Fotakis.

-You can find a copy of my CV here (last update: September 2023).
+You can find a copy of my CV here (last update: September 2025).

 Interests